Contents: Checking the engine oil level ↧ Changing engine oil and oil filter ↧ Engine Oil Life Monitoring System ↧ Gasoline engine ↧ Diesel engine ↧

 - Increased oil consumption.

-- Dirty spark plugs.
+- Contamination of spark plugs.

 Changing engine oil and oil filter